nmfs-opensci/NOAA-quarto-book/README.md

 The most common trouble users run into is that the book is not rendering.
 Check the following:

-* The `gh-pages` branch exists.
+* The `gh-pages` branch does not exist.
 If you forgot to check the check box to include all the branches when you created the repo from the template then it won't exist.
+The Action will fail if the gh-pages branch does not already exist.
+You can create the branch and then push a change to main to trigger the Action to run again.
 * The GitHub Pages has not been set.
 You need to go to Pages under settings, and set Pages to build from the `gh-pages` branch.
 * You did not allow GitHub Actions to run and/or did not give read/write permission.
 Go to Settings > Actions > General, and make sure Actions are allowed (top section) and they have read/write permission (bottom section).
 * You did not push a change to the main branch.
 The Action is triggered by a push to main, so try making an edit to README.md and pushing that change.